HfH-DLC/pressbooks-hfh/README.md

 ## Features

-### Book Password
+### Chapter Password

-This feature allows authors to easily set a single password for all of their book posts at `Organize > Book Password`.
+This feature allows authors to easily set a single password for all of their book posts at `Organize > Chapter Password`.

 Implemented in `components/book_posts_password.php`.